Cameron-J-Baker/Supporting-code-Baker_et-al/README.md

 # Supporting-code-Baker_et-al
-The code from Baker et al. submitted for review at the Proceedings of the Royal Society B Baker, C.,J, C. H. Frère, H. A. Campbell, T. R. Irwin, C. E., Franklin.
+The code from Baker et al. submitted for review at Behvaioral Ecology Baker, C.,J, C. H. Frère, H. A. Campbell, T. R. Irwin, C. E., Franklin.
 Membership of crocodile social environments is dictated by male philopatry.

-We provide in complicance with the open data policy of the Proceedings of the Royal Society B all of the R code used in the data analysis and prepartion of the manuscript "Membership of crocodile social environment is dictated by male philopatry" which has been submitted for review on the 2020-12-10.
-All raw data is available from the
-Dryad Digital Respository:
+We provide the supporting R code that was used in the data analysis and prepartion of the manuscript "Membership of crocodile social environment is dictated by male philopatry" which has been submitted for review on the 2021-01-05.
+All raw data is available from the Dryad Digital Respository: TO BE ADDED UPON ACCEPTANCE OF THE MANUSCRIPT

 The R code to classify the movement tactics of male crocodiles has not been included within this respository, as it was originally developed by Kaitlin Barham as part of her
 Honours degree.
 All code relating to this methodology is currently under embargo until her currently in preparation manuscript has been accepted for publication.
 An advanced